 Phase 4 and beyond will be a new way of life, a new “normal” for Prince Edward Island.

 Re-introduce larger organized gatherings (e.g. worship services, meetings, organized sports and recreation, day camps, events including weddings, funerals, burials, and graduations) of no more than 50 people indoor or outdoor.

-- An operational plan is required.
+- An operational plan that is made available on inspection

 - For facilities (indoor or outdoor) with separate rooms or large spaces that can accommodate more than one gathering at a time, multiple gatherings up to a maximum of 100 people may be held, provided:

 - groups are kept separate

 - operational plans are completed and approved for multiple gatherings involving 50 or more people.

 More about Gatherings on PEI – Gatherings Guidance – Phase 4